 After years of civil war, Syria is now a country that lies in ruins.
 Thousands of people have died, millions have fled.
 With no end of the war in sight, groups continue to battle for control over large parts of the country.
 The Syrian government, ISIL, Kurdish factions, and several other rebel groups are still fighting for some of the most important parts of the country.

 Government troops, supported by Russian war planes, have gained some ground over the past few months, expelling ISIL from Palmyra and other important places.
-Battle still rages in places such as Aleppo, where government troops and rebel groups, supported by a large coalition, battle for control.
+At the end of 2016, the Syrian government managed to capture Aleppo, one of the main battlegrounds in the conflict.

 Meanwhile Kurdish fighters have made gains in the northern part of Syria, reducing the territory under control by ISIL.
 Turkish troops recently joined the fight against ISIL, expelling the group from the city of Jarablus.